Browns star running back Nick Chubb carted off with left knee injury vs. Steelers

 PITTSBURGH (AP) — Cleveland Browns star running back Nick Chubb was carted off the field with a left knee injury against the Pittsburgh Steelers on Monday night.

-Chubb collided with Steelers safety Minkah Fitzpatrick at the end of a 5-yard run early in the second quarter.
-Chubb's legs bent awkwardly underneath him while being tackled by Fitzpatrick.
+Steelers safety Minkah Fitzpatrick came in low for a tackle at the end of a 5-yard run early in the second quarter and delivered a hit to Chubb's legs.
+Chubb's knee buckled underneath him.

 After the play, a teammate grabbed Chubb's hand to try to help him to his feet, and Chubb shook his head while clutching his left knee.
 He undid his chinstrap and rolled over onto his side.